Power to be restored to New Orleans by middle of next week

 When a large team of state health inspectors showed up on Tuesday to investigate the warehouse, the owner of the nursing homes demanded that they leave immediately, Louisiana Department of Health spokesperson Aly Neel said.

+Louisiana’s health department said Friday that two dozen nursing homes have been evacuated from parishes hard-hit by Ida.

-Louisiana Gov. John Bel Edwards promised a full investigation and "aggressive legal action” if warranted.
+Gov. John Bel Edwards promised a full investigation and “aggressive legal action” if warranted and said none of the other nursing homes were having issues.

 Meanwhile, President Joe Biden was scheduled to visit Louisiana on Friday to survey the damage after promising full federal support to Gulf Coast states and the Northeast, where Ida's remnants dumped record-breaking rain and killed at least 50 people from Virginia to Connecticut.